 Lord Mayor Clover Moore

-Kung Hei Fat Choy and may the Year of the Horse bring peace, prosperity and good fortune to all.
+Kung Hei Fat Choy and welcome to the Year of the Sheep.

 Cr Robert Kok